 Our full service diagnostic radiology department offers a full range of medical imaging specialties.
 We have partnered with Advanced Medical Imaging (AMI) in Lincoln, Nebraska, to provide interpretation services of exams performed at our facility.
 Their board certified radiologists are ready to provide you with the most accurate interpretation of your exam, day or night.
-Many of their radiologists have additional fellowships in musculoskeletal and neurological imaging.
+Many of their radiologists have additional fellowships in musculoskeletal, neurological, and breast imaging.

 You can trust and rely on our highly qualified staff for all of your medical imaging needs.

 Our mammography staff is dedicated to ensuring you receive the most comfortable and thorough examination.
 Each mammography team member is board registered in mammography, demonstrating their commitment to quality examination.
 Additionally, the mammography department is accredited by the American College of Radiology.

 Studies show that screening remains the best form of prevention against breast cancer.
 Mammography is considered to be the best form of screening for breast cancer as well as other breast health concerns.
 Mammography uses radiation to create detailed and comprehensive images of the breast tissue in both male and female.

 Extended mammography hours are offered the first and third Tuesday of each month.

 We can accommodate your ultrasound guided biopsy needs such as thyroid, breast and prostate biopsies.